boazbk/tcs/lec_06_loops.md

 But we're getting ahead of ourselves: this issue will be discussed in [chapequivalentmodels](){.ref}.

-### Enhanced NAND++ programs
+### Enhanced NAND-TM programs

-We now turn to describing the syntax of NAND++ programs.
+We now turn to describing the syntax of NAND-TM programs.
-We'll start by describing what we call the "enhanced NAND++ programming language".
+We'll start by describing what we call the "enhanced NAND-TM programming language".
 Enhanced NAND++ has some extra features on top of NAND++ that make it easier to describe.
 However, we will see in [enhancednandequivalence](){.ref}  that these extra features can be implemented as "syntactic sugar" on top of standard or "vanilla" NAND++, and hence these two programming languages are equivalent in power.

-Enhanced NAND++ programs add the following features on top of NAND:
+Enhanced NAND-TM programs add the following features on top of NAND:

 * We add a special Boolean variable `loop`.
 If `loop` is equal to $1$ at the end of the execution then execution loops back to the first line of the program.